ltucker284/Basic-Chain/README.md

 in the case that someone may wish to run this application on a Linux distribution if they wished.
 As is, there are known issues when running this on a Linux machine or VM.

-The python folder is an implementation of a linked list and merkle tree derived from this repository here: https://github.com/JaeDukSeo/Simple-Merkle-Tree-in-Python.
+The merkle-tree folder is an implementation of a linked list and merkle tree derived from this repository here: https://github.com/JaeDukSeo/Simple-Merkle-Tree-in-Python.
 It is completely seperate from the Hyperledger application.

 ## Prerequisites to run this application